shengyao1998/Stock_Trading_Management_System/DEV_LOG.md

 ### Week 4: Researching Other Open Repo Projects
 #### Main Activities
 1. Renamed the project to better suite its functionality.
 Yup, Again :)
+2. Added new features into the program after surveying commercial software available in the market.
-2. Revised all listed features that are essential for this program and seperate them into **functional** and **non-functional features**.
+3. Revised all listed features and seperate them into **functional** and **non-functional features**.
-3. Roughly read though the process of designing a software architecture.
+4. Roughly read though the process of designing a software architecture.

 #### Issue Encountered
 #### Citation